-Jon serves clients at both the Board and management level.
-Since 2004, Jon has consulted in all areas of executive compensation, including compensation philosophy, cash- and equity-based short- and long-term incentive design, severance and change-in-control arrangements, aligning pay-for-performance, compensation-related risk assessment, public disclosure, outside director compensation, corporate governance, bankruptcy, initial public offerings and compensation benchmarking.
+Since 2004, Jon has advised Boards and senior management teams in all areas of executive compensation, including compensation philosophy, cash- and equity-based incentive design, severance and change-in-control arrangements, aligning pay-for-performance, public disclosure, outside director compensation, corporate governance policies and practices, initial public offerings/SPAC mergers and compensation benchmarking.

-Jon has co-authored research articles related to Board Chair compensation, and has been quoted in publications by Financial Times’ Agenda Week and Equilar.
-Jon is a member of the North Texas Compensation Association and chairs its Executive Compensation Specialty Forum.
-Jon also is on the Board of Directors of the Dallas Chamber Symphony.
+Jon is a frequent contributor to Meridian’s Energy Insights blog and other Meridian-published thought-pieces, and has contributed to publications by Corporate Board Member, Financial Times’ Agenda Week and Equilar.
+Jon is a member of the North Texas Compensation Association Board of Directors and chairs its Executive Compensation Specialty Forum.
+Jon also serves on the Board of Directors of the Dallas Chamber Symphony.

 Jon received a Bachelor of Arts degree in Psychology from Purdue University, a Master of Arts degree in Industrial/Organizational Psychology from Roosevelt University, a Graduate Finance Certificate from Southern Methodist University’s Cox School of Business and has been a Certified Executive Compensation Professional (CECP) as designated by WorldatWork.

 E&P bonus plans have historically aligned with growth and investment, focusing on volume (production and reserves) and cost reduction, measures that are more controllable by management and less impacted by commodity prices than earnings-based metrics.Read More

 Much uncertainty remains among the energy industry and broader economy.Read More